 - Swimsuits are hard to find a good fit.
 I feel bad ordering knowing I am returning.
 They do have a partnership with Nordstrom but they don’t carry many styles and they weren’t available at stores near me.

 - I wish they carried more long-torso onepiece swimsuit styles.
 They only carry a few and not in all of the colors.
+AND for example the long-torso sidestroke does not include the sewn in cups

 - I wish the bottoms were higher cut and just a slight bit sexier in the derriere 🙂